-Matt Berkow is a Senior Planner and project manager with Alta Planning + Design, a transportation consulting firm that provides bicycle and pedestrian planning and design services to agencies throughout North America and beyond.
-He is one of Alta's leaders in bicycle and pedestrian data collection and analysis and he serves as project manager for the National Bicycle and Pedestrian Documentation Project.
-Mr. Berkow has worked to develop bike share feasibility studies for numerous cities and is currently working on a bike share technical assistance module for the US Environmental Protection Agency.
+Matt Berkow is a Senior Associate with Nelson\Nygaard Consulting Associates.
+Prior to that he was a senior planner and project manager with Alta Planning+Design, a transportation consulting firm that provides bicycle and pedestrian planning and design services throughout North America and beyond.
+He was one of Alta's leaders in bicycle and pedestrian data collection and analysis and served as project manager for the National Bicycle and Pedestrian Documentation Project.
+Mr. Berkow has worked to develop bike share feasibility studies for numerous cities and helped develop a bike share technical assistance module for the US Environmental Protection Agency.
 He also works on developing local transportation plans, pedestrian safety plans and the emerging field of bicycle sharing programs.

 Anthony Buczek has 15 years of experience in transportation engineering, including municipal, state, and private-sector work, and currently works on corridor projects and multimodal transportation planning and design issues for Metro in Portland, Oregon.
 He previously was the City Traffic Engineer for Asheville, North Carolina, working to implement a variety of complete streets projects, including road diets, roundabouts, one-way to two-way street conversion, safe pedestrian crossings, and traffic calming.
 He holds Bachelors and Masters Degrees in transportation engineering from the University of Illinois, and is a registered professional engineer and professional traffic operations engineer.